phonegap/phonegap-app-developer/README.md

     $ phonegap run ios --test
     $ phonegap run wp8 --test

+or

+    $ cd tests
+    $ phonegap serve

 ### Updating the Tests

 It's as easy as a copy and paste.

 1. Copy all content of `cordova-mobile-spec`
-2. Paste the content into `tests/`
+2. Paste the content into `tests/www`

 On your first run of the tests, you may see some modified files.
 This is expected because the test runner invoked by `--test` modifies certain files to support